Nooristan, Hoofddorp: The Best Afghan Food I've Had in the Netherlands

 "Rahi was friendly and gave us genuinely great recommendations.
 Food, service, and ambience were all on point — the kind of dinner you talk about the next morning."

-Read on Google Maps →I've been writing reviews longer than I've had a blog.
+Read the full review →I've been writing reviews longer than I've had a blog.
 Polaris Plate is where I put the long versions — restaurants, stays, and experiences I think are worth your time (or your money, or both).

 More about me →